jerryaoverton/fedex-api-hackathon-2020/README.md

 ### The FedEx Marketplace

 The FedEx marketplace is a Python/Flask website that communicates with the smart contract.
-The client-side code runs Javascript and HTML5.
+The client-side code runs JavaScript and HTML5.
 The server-side code executes in Python on the Heroku server.
 Events like order and profile updates are communicated from the smart contract to the marketplace in real time using web sockets.

 ## Installing the Applications